ChristyBiju/Student-Result-Management-System/README.md

 ## Tech Stack Used :
 * Front end : HTML, CSS
 * Back end : PHP, MySQL
-* Server : XAMPP Server
+* Server : Apache Server

 ## Steps to run the code :
 * Download the code and extract all the files from zip file.